esteedqueen/sidekiq_tut_post/README.md

 $ brew install redis
 ```

-   - If you have multiple server environment or multiple applications hosted using the same redis server then you must namespace your data.
+   - If you your different apps on the local redis server environment on your machine.
+You need to add the gem ‘redis-namespace’ to namespace the redis keys via sidekiq.
 Otherwise sidekiq will try to execute tasks from one application with another application’s codebase.

-   If you run your local redis server environments for different apps on your machine.
-You need to add the gem ‘redis-namespace’ to namespace the redis keys via sidekiq

 ```ruby
 gem 'redis-namespace'